banos/xxtmp-testmvc/tests/README.md

 Very briefly, the tests are designed as follows:

 - `page.js` - provides an abstraction layer for the HTML template.
 All the code required to access elements from the DOM is found within this file.
-The XPaths used to locate elements are based on the TodoMVC specification, using the required element classes / ids.
+The XPaths used to locate elements are based on the TobuyMVC specification, using the required element classes / ids.
 - `pageLaxMode.js` - extends the above in order to relax the XPath constraints.
 - `testOperations.js` - provides common assertions and operations.
 - `test.js` - Erm … the tests!
-These are written to closely match the TodoMVC spec.
+These are written to closely match the TobuyMVC spec.
 - `allTest.js` - A simple file that locates all of the framework examples, and runs the tests for each.

 **NOTE:** All of the WebdriverJS methods return promises and are executed asynchronously.
 However, you do not have to 'chain' them using `then`, they are instead automagically added to a queue, then executed.
 This means that if you add non-WebdriverJS operations (asserts, log messages) these will not be executed at the point you might expect.
 This is why `TestOperations.js` uses an explicit `then` each time it asserts.